Certora/Documentation/docs/cvl/v5-changes.md

-There is nothing new about this process of identifying violations and adding new invariants as necessary; it is the same process you would use for analyzing any vulnerability.
+There is nothing new about this process of identifying violations and adding new invariants as necessary; it is the same process you would use for analyzing any violation.
 This example just shows that some work may be required when verifying old specifications with `certora-cli` 5.0.

-The benefit is that by checking methods on secondary contracts, the Prover forced us to consider a previously unstated assumption about the contract and write an invariant that could detect important security vulnerabilities.
-For this reason, you are encouraged to identify and prove additional invariants to solve counterexamples instead of using the filtering techniques described in the following sections.
+The benefit is that by checking methods on secondary contracts, the Prover forces us to consider a previously unstated assumptions about the contract and write invariants that could detect important security vulnerabilities.
+For this reason, you are encouraged to identify and prove additional invariants to address counterexamples instead of using the filtering techniques described in the following sections.

 ### Filtering properties that should not be checked